Raajiv-Analyst/Raajiv-Analyst/README.md

 # Hi there! 👋 I'm Raajiv

 # 🚀 Associate Data Engineer at Wipro

-I'm a passionate Data Analyst and aspiring Data Engineer with a strong foundation in data analysis, business intelligence, and data-driven decision-making.
-Currently working at **Wipro** as an **Associate Data Analyst**, I enjoy transforming raw data into meaningful insights and building scalable data solutions.
+I'm a passionate Data Engineer with a strong foundation in data pipelines, business intelligence, and data-driven decision-making.
+Currently working at **Wipro** as an **Associate Data Engineer**, I enjoy building scalable data solutions and transforming raw data into meaningful, reliable pipelines.

 ---

 # 💼 About Me

-- 💼 Currently working at **Wipro** as an **Associate Data Analyst**
+- 💼 Currently working at **Wipro** as an **Associate Data Engineer**
 - 🎓 B.Com CA Graduate passionate about data and technology
-- 📊 Skilled in data analysis, visualization, reporting, and business insights
+- ⚙️ Skilled in building data pipelines, ETL processes, and cloud data solutions
-- ⚙️ Exploring modern Data Engineering tools and cloud technologies
+- 📊 Strong foundation in data analysis, visualization, and reporting
 - 🔍 Strong interest in solving business problems using data
-- 🌱 Continuously learning advanced analytics and big data technologies
+- 🌱 Continuously learning advanced big data technologies and cloud engineering

 ---